puppetlabs/puppetdb/documentation/puppetdb-faq.markdown

 PuppetDB uses to identify itself to clients.

-The short answer: you can often fix these problems by reinitializing your ssl setup by running `/usr/sbin/puppetdb-ssl-setup -f`.
+The short answer: you can often fix these problems by reinitializing your ssl setup by running `/usr/sbin/puppetdb ssl-setup -f`.
 Note that this script must be run *after* a certificate is generated for the puppet agent (that is: after the agent has run once and had its certificate request signed).
 A common problem is installing PuppetDB before the Puppet agent has run, and this script will solve that problem, and many others.

-The long answer: if the `puppetdb-ssl-setup script` doesn't solve your problem or if you're curious what's going on under the covers, you can manage this configuration by hand.
+The long answer: if the `puppetdb ssl-setup` command doesn't solve your problem or if you're curious what's going on under the covers, you can manage this configuration by hand.
 The locations of the truststore and keystore files are set with the `keystore` and `truststore` options in the config file.
 There should